Unity-Technologies/usd-unity-sdk/README.md

 > | **com.unity.exporter.usd** | USD Export | [manual](https://docs.unity3d.com/Packages/com.unity.exporter.usd@1.0/manual/index.html) |
 > | **com.unity.usd.core**<sup>1</sup> | USD C# SDK | [manual](https://docs.unity3d.com/Packages/com.unity.usd.core@1.0/manual/index.html) |
 >
-> 1\.
-Please note **com.unity.usd.core** is installed automatically when either the importer or exporter are installed.
+> Please note that **com.unity.usd.core** is installed automatically when either the importer or exporter are installed.
 You only need to install this by name if you are not using either import or export.